Hyperparasite

-A hyperparasite, also known as a metaparasite, is a parasite whose host, often an insect, is also a parasite, often specifically a parasitoid.
+A hyperparasite, also known as a metaparasite, is a parasite whose host is itself a parasite, often specifically a parasitoid.
 Hyperparasites are found mainly among the wasp-waisted Apocrita within the Hymenoptera, and in two other insect orders, the Diptera (true flies) and Coleoptera (beetles).
 Seventeen families in Hymenoptera and a few species of Diptera and Coleoptera are hyperparasitic.
 Hyperparasitism developed from primary parasitism, which evolved in the Jurassic period in the Hymenoptera.
 Hyperparasitism intrigues entomologists because of its multidisciplinary relationship to evolution, ecology, behavior, biological control, taxonomy, and mathematical models.

 Examples

 The most common examples are insects that lay their eggs inside or near parasitoid larvae, which are themselves parasitizing the tissues of a host, again usually an insect larva.

 A well-studied case is that of the small white butterfly (Pieris rapae), a serious horticultural pest of Brassica species such as cabbage and Brussels sprouts.
 Its larvae are parasitized by the larvae of the wasps Cotesia glomerata and C. rubecula, both of which are in turn parasitized by the wasp Lysibia nana.

 Plant volatiles are emitted from plants as a defense against herbivory.
 The volatiles emitted attract parasitic wasps that in turn attack the herbivores.
 Hyperparasitoids are known to find their victims through herbivore-induced plant volatiles emitted in response to attack by caterpillars that in turn had been parasitized by primary parasitoids.
 The larvae of parasitic wasps developing inside the caterpillar alter the composition of the oral secretions of their herbivorous host and thereby affect the cocktail of volatiles the plant produces.
 The pupae of primary parasitoid species are parasitized by many hyperparasitoid species.

 Hyperparasites are not limited to insects.
 There are parasitic flatworms that are parasite on crustaceans, themselves parasite on fish.
 An example is the monogenean Cyclocotyla bellones, found on Ceratothoa parallela, a cymothoid isopod parasite of the sparid fish Boops boops.